simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 **This is my controversial recommendation for 2026.** *Cloud certifications now match traditional security cert demand while teaching more relevant skills.*

+{{< figure src="cybersecurity-certification-strategy-2026-cloud-first-path.webp" alt="Strategic flowchart of recommended cybersecurity certification investment paths for beginners, IT professionals, and cloud security roles in 2026" >}}

 ______

 ## Conclusion: Choose the Right Institution, Not Just Certifications